Why is this medication prescribed?

 Before using olopatadine eye drops,

 - tell your doctor and pharmacist if you are allergic to olopatadine, benzalkonium chloride, or any other medications.
+Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking.